Skip to main content

 Disclaimer

 This article provides general educational information about insurance fraud and bad faith concepts.
 It is not legal advice.
-The case examples discussed are for illustrative purposes and should not be cited in correspondence with insurance carriers.
 Every claim is different, and the legal analysis applicable to your situation depends on the specific facts.
-Consult a licensed California attorney for legal advice about your claim.
+Developing and asserting legal theories is the work of a California-licensed attorney; consult one for legal advice about your claim.

 Written by Leland Coontz, California Licensed Public Adjuster